-For capital expenditure, the segment spent a total of RM1.3 million in FY2018 as compared to RM5.5 million for the previous financial year, in line with the year's budget and capital expenditure strategies.
-Capital expenditure incurred was primarily for the renovation of future inpatient wards and increased use of medical equipment to further improve quality care.
+Moving on, the segment will progressively in increase the number of operational beds and expand healthcare services via setting-up of retail pharmacy outlet to meet the local community's needs.
+The segment spent a total of RM6.8 million in FY2019 as compared to RM1.3 million the previous financial year.
+The increase in spending was in line with the year's budget and capital expenditure strategies.
+Capital expenditure incurred was primarily for the renovation of future inpatient wards, expansion of retail pharmacy outlet and increased use of medical equipment to further improve quality care.